 9. Encourage work-life balance

 It’s no surprise that working long hours in the office can have a negative impact on your health.
-But, did you know that 61% of employees are burnt out on the job and after working 39 hours a week, your mental health begins to decline?
+But, did you know that after working 39 hours a week, your mental health begins to decline?

-Recently, Microsoft trialed a 4 day work week in Japan.
+As an example, Microsoft trialled a 4-day work week in Japan.
 The result?
 A huge 40% increase in productivity.
 Employees were paid for the full working week and time was saved by limiting meetings to 30-minutes and encouraging remote communication.

 10. Offer rewards for a job well done

-For more ways to assist with learning in the workplace and to find out what motivates your employees, download our free ‘What Employees Want’ whitepaper below.
+For more ways to assist with learning in the workplace and to find out what motivates your employees, download our free whitepaper below.